Soraya Afzali, CEU iLab

 By applying lean startup management, you are not taking a leap of faith but rather entering a world of learning while building and measuring.
 This method encourages entrepreneurs to spend less time and money on long term planning and to start testing their product as soon as possible.
 This way entrepreneurs realize that the most valuable pieces of input on which product development can be based are not their own hypotheses about the market, but the actual feedback that customers provide.

-An MVP is a version of your product which is enough to gain feedback and feed into your data/information for improvement.
+MVP (Minimum Viable Product) is a version of your product which is enough to gain feedback and feed into your data/information for improvement.
 It does not mean that you offer your customers whatever you have in hand, rather offering customers the minimum of your products which will give you results that can be measured and learnt from.

 Experimentation is at the heart of MVP.
 The value of your product or service at this stage becomes more explicit in relation to customers.
 All the additional functionalities that could potentially be added to your product can come later, based on the needs of your market and customers.

-In lean startup management and the practice of Minimum Viable Product (MVP), we are shortening the production cycle while wasting less resources.
+In lean startup management and the practice of MVP, we are shortening the production cycle while wasting less resources.

 What is hard about the MVP is that it requires the entrepreneur to accept that the initial quality of their service will not be as perfect as they imagined.
 An MVP is bad by definition, and what will make it better is exactly the market feedback.